Maggie-XShen/smc-in-a-box/dev_2.0.md

-# protocol version: dropout clients, semi-honest server
+## Protocol Version: dropout clients, semi-honest server
 This version introduces server-to-server communication, which facilitates the identification of the overlap in their respective client spaces.
 When the intersection of their client spaces is empty, the output party cannot comlete the computation.

 ## Basic Features